Problem Description

 , where the-file

-argument should point to the root certificate to install and-alias
+argument should point to the root certificate to import and-alias

 is the alias of the imported root certificate entry in the trust store.- You need to run the command with permissions to write to the installation directory.